Bad Company: Return of Paul Rodgers, touring and inactivity (1998–2008)

 Paul Rodgers again rejoined Kirke in 2001 for a tour that kicked off in the US and included co-headlining dates with Styx and Billy Squier as special guests.
 Dave Colwell and Rick Wills took over for the departed Ralphs and Burrell.
 The tour did decent business then moved to the UK.
-The band secured some dates on the West Coast of the US in January 2002 to record a new live album and DVD, Merchants of Cool, recorded by Chris Mickle, Bud Martin and Justin Peacock, which featured the song "Joe Fabulous", that hit No. 1 on radio and the top 20 on Mainstream Rock Radio in the US in its debut week.
+The band secured some dates on the West Coast of the US in January 2002 to record a new live album and DVD, Merchants of Cool, recorded by Chris Mickle, Bud Martin and Justin Peacock, which featured the song "Joe Fabulous".
 The Merchants of Cool tour in 2002 once again featured Kirke and Rodgers as the only original members left.
 Colwell again took lead guitar and Jaz Lochrie, who had played live and recorded with Paul Rodgers from 1995 on, was on bass.
 Guest performers at the shows included former Guns N' Roses guitarist Slash and Neal Schon of Journey fame.
 After the 2002 tour, Bad Company went inactive once again as Rodgers returned to his solo career.

 In 2005, a DVD called Inside Bad Company 1974–1982 was released that reviewed Bad Company on stage, on film, and on record.
 It also interviews Simon Kirke and had some live recordings from the 1970s and 1980s.
 This was an unauthorised release.
 In 2006, a limited edition CD of 24 carat gold was released of the first Bad Company album (Bad Company).
 After taking over a year to find the original master tapes, the analogue masters were put through a proprietary analogue-to-digital converter that remastered the songs for the best possible sound.
 Boz Burrell died of a heart attack on 21 September 2006, aged 60, at his home in Spain.
 On 6 May 2007, Robert Hart, Dave "Bucket" Colwell and Jaz Lochrie performed in a small pub in Surbiton for The Macmillan Cancer Trust.
 Performing as Rock and Roll Fantasy, they offered a show of Bad Company songs for an audience of a few hundred.
 They were joined by Mick Ralphs.
 Chris Grainger was the drummer.